MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-B-Medicare-Program/part-405-Federal-Health-Insurance-Aged-Disabled/subpart-X-Rural-Health-Clinic-Federally-Qualified-Health-Center-Services/subjectgroup-ECFRb16e804c561ceb4-Payment-Rural-Health-Clinic-Federally-Qualified-Health-Center-Services/section-405.2462.md

 (3) *HCPCS coding.* FQHCs and RHCs are required to submit HCPCS and other codes as required in reporting services furnished.

-(j) *Payment amount for intensive outpatient services.* An RHC is paid the payment rate determined under § 419.21(a) of this chapter for services described under § 410.44 of this chapter.
+(j) *Payment amount for intensive outpatient services.* (1) An RHC is paid the payment rate determined under § 419.21(a) of this chapter for services described under § 410.44 of this chapter.
 There are no adjustments to this rate.

-(1) If the deductible has been fully met by the beneficiary prior to the RHC service, Medicare pays eighty (80) percent of the payment amount determined under paragraph (j)(1) of this section.
+(i) If the deductible has been fully met by the beneficiary prior to the RHC service, Medicare pays eighty (80) percent of the payment amount determined under this paragraph (j)(1).

-(2) If the deductible has not been fully met by the beneficiary prior to the RHC service, Medicare pays eighty (80) percent of the difference between the remaining deductible and the payment amount determined under paragraph (j)(1) of this section; or
+(ii) If the deductible has not been fully met by the beneficiary prior to the RHC service, Medicare pays eighty (80) percent of the difference between the remaining deductible and the payment amount determined under this paragraph (j)(1); or

-(3) If the deductible has not been fully met by the beneficiary prior to the RHC service, no payment is made to the RHC if the deductible is equal to or exceeds the payment amount determined under paragraph (j)(1) of this section.
+(iii) If the deductible has not been fully met by the beneficiary prior to the RHC service, no payment is made to the RHC if the deductible is equal to or exceeds the payment amount determined under this paragraph (j)(1).

-(4) FQHCs are paid the payment rate determined under § 419.21(a) of this chapter for services described under § 410.44 of this chapter.
-There are no adjustments to this rate, except that grandfathered tribal FQHCs are paid pursuant to paragraph (j)(4)(ii) of this section.
+(2) FQHCs are paid the payment rate determined under § 419.21(a) of this chapter for services described under § 410.44 of this chapter.
+There are no adjustments to this rate, except that historically excepted tribal FQHCs are paid pursuant to paragraph (j)(2)(ii) of this section.

-(i) Medicare pays eighty (80) percent of the lesser of the FQHC's actual charge or the payment rate determined under paragraph (j)(2) of this section; or
+(i) Medicare pays eighty (80) percent of the lesser of the FQHC's actual charge or the payment rate determined under paragraph (j)(1)(ii) of this section; or

-(ii) Medicare pays eighty (80) percent of the lesser of a grandfathered tribal FQHC's actual charge or the amount described under paragraphs (f)(2) and (3) of this section.
+(ii) Medicare pays eighty (80) percent of the lesser of a historically excepted tribal FQHC's actual charge or the amount described under paragraphs (f)(2) and (3) of this section.

 (iii) No deductible is applicable to FQHC services.

 [79 FR 25477, May 2, 2014, as amended at 80 FR 71371, Nov.
 16, 2015; 83 FR 60073, Nov.
 23, 2018; 86 FR 65660, Nov.
 19, 2021; 88 FR 82176, Nov.
-22, 2023]
+22, 2023; 89 FR 98553, Dec.
+9, 2024]